en-di/en-di.org/content/being-authentic-and-not-giving-a-damn/index.md

 what I didn't want.

-I was surprised how easy it was to let go of my marriage: I knew I didn't want any more lies and uncertanty and, since my every attempt to communicate my needs and find a compromise failed, my conscience was clear.
+I was surprised how easy it was to let go of my marriage: I knew I didn't want any more lies and uncertainty and, since my every attempt to communicate my needs and find a compromise failed, my conscience was clear.

 I let go of people who couldn't respect my newly found needs.
 It was scary to set boundaries at first, but my daughters helped me a lot with it - they were